outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - generate starter pack of solution automation methods
+    - apply subset & group structures to problem/solution
+      - break problem into sub-problems, solve sub-problems, and aggregate sub-solutions

+    - apply filter structure to problem
+      - filter problem until its a solution object

+    - apply variable structure to problem
+      - find variable(s) that capture the most or most important variance across problem objects
+      - format problem objects in terms of those variables

   - apply structures to interfaces
     - list points of overlap & connection between interfaces & use that network as a primary/default interface query structure